thyrlian/SonarOnDocker/README.md

 ### Setup

-1. Make sure that you've cloned the whole project, particularly the [***Detector.java***](https://github.com/thyrlian/SonarOnDocker/blob/master/data/sonarqube/docker/com/basgeekball/db/Detector.java).
+1. Make sure that you've cloned the whole project, particularly the [***Detector.java***](https://github.com/thyrlian/SonarOnDocker/blob/master/data/sonarqube/docker/com/basgeekball/db/Detector.java) - for checking the readiness of database.

-2. Pull the desired version of docker images for [**SonarQube**](https://hub.docker.com/_/sonarqube/) and [**MySQL**](https://hub.docker.com/_/mysql/):
+2. Pull the desired version of docker images for [**SonarQube**](https://hub.docker.com/_/sonarqube/) and database(e.g. [**MySQL**](https://hub.docker.com/_/mysql) or [**PostgreSQL**](https://hub.docker.com/_/postgres)):

-    ```console
+    ```bash
     docker pull sonarqube[:TAG]
+    # pull the database image
     docker pull mysql[:TAG]
+    # or
+    docker pull postgres[:TAG]
     ```

-    **Heads-up**: It's NOT a good idea to directly use the latest version of MySQL without checking the SonarQube requirements ([prerequisite](https://docs.sonarqube.org/latest/requirements/requirements/) for the latest SonarQube version, or [docs](https://docs.sonarqube.org/latest/previous-versions/) for previous versions).
+    **Heads-up**: It's NOT a good idea to directly use the latest version of a database without checking the SonarQube requirements ([prerequisite](https://docs.sonarqube.org/latest/requirements/requirements/) for the latest SonarQube version, or [docs](https://docs.sonarqube.org/latest/previous-versions/) for previous versions).
 For instance, SonarQube 6.3 only supports MySQL 5.6 & 5.7.
 And if you spin up SonarQube 6.3 with MySQL 8.0, an exception would be thrown:

     ```console
     com.mysql.jdbc.exceptions.jdbc4.MySQLNonTransientConnectionException: Could not create connection to database server.
     ```

-3. (Optional - Mac only) There is a permission problem when mount a host directory in MySQL container using `boot2docker`.
+3. (Optional - MySQL & macOS only) There is a permission problem when mount a host directory in MySQL container using `boot2docker`.

     ```console
     [ERROR] InnoDB: Operating system error number 13 in a file operation.